VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/risk_management.md

 # Risk management

 Given the dynamic nature of bioinformatic software, the risk management documentation of bioinformatic software needs more frequent revisions compared to that of tests in the laboratory.
-Consequently, maintaining two distinct documents—one for the laboratory and another for bioinformatics—could optimize the risk management process.
+Consequently, maintaining two distinct documents — one for the laboratory and another for bioinformatics — could optimize the risk management process.

 The bioinformatics risk assessment should integrate with the laboratory risk management procedure, which can use the existing method described in the laboratories QMS, such as SAFER (Safety Assurance Factors for EHR Resilience) or FMEA (Failure Modes and Effects Analysis).
 In the scenario where the bioinformatics team opts for an alternative approach, this alternative approach needs to be documented.